 - Well Decommissioning – Properly decommissioning abandoned wells to eliminate the link between surface and groundwater.
 Maximum grant $1,250

 - Manure Storage Decommissioning – Properly decommissioning manure storage facilities to prevent water contamination.
 Maximum grant is $3,000

 - Livestock Access Restriction – Fences, crossings and watering devices to eliminate cattle access to watercourses.
 Maximum grant is $3,000

 - Community Projects – Community groups can apply for matching dollars for stewardship and education projects.
 Maximum grant is $2,000

 - Special Projects – Innovative projects that demonstrate improved water quality.
 Maximum grant is $3,000

 - Stewardship Guide Implementation – Water quality improvement projects to implement action plans identified in the Lake Huron Coastline or Rural Landowner Stewardship Guides.
 Maximum grant $500

-- Forest Management Plans and Woodlot Enhancement – To help with forest management plans, harvest advice, invasive species management and other improvements under the direction of a professional forester.
-This helps private landowners to optimize forest health, create long-term sustainable returns from their woodlands, and to enhance forest cover to prevent soil erosion and benefit water quality.
+- Forest Management Plans and Woodlot Enhancement – Forest management plans, harvest advice, invasive species management and other improvements under the direction of a professional forester to enhance forest cover.
 Maximum grant is $1,000